-The photon-axion conversion near the photon sphere is quite relevant to observations of the near black hole region, in particular, the bright ring-like image (``photon ring'') created around the dark region (``black hole shadow''), which is observed by the Event Horizon Telescope.
-In fact, the number of photons emitted from the vicinity of a black hole will be reduced, i.e., \textit{the photon ring will be darkened} by the conversion into axions.
-Remarkably, we will see that the photon ring dimming can occur efficiently for supermassive black holes, and in the case of M87$^*$, the dimming will be 10\% in the X-ray and gamma-ray bands for the axion with coupling $g_{a\gamma} \sim 10^{-11}~\si{GeV}^{-1}$ and mass $m_a \lesssim 10^{-7} ~ \si{eV}$.
+Photon-axion conversion near the photon sphere is quite relevant to observations of the near black hole region, in particular, the bright ring-like image (``photon ring'') created around the dark region (``black hole shadow''), which is observed by the Event Horizon Telescope.
+In fact, the number of photons emitted from the vicinity of a black hole will be reduced, i.e., \textit{the photon ring will be darkened} by conversion into axions.
+Remarkably, we will see that photon ring dimming can occur efficiently for supermassive black holes, and, in the case of M87$^*$, the dimming will be 10\% in the X-ray and gamma-ray bands for the axion with coupling $g_{a\gamma} \sim 10^{-11}~\si{GeV}^{-1}$ and mass $m_a \lesssim 10^{-7} ~ \si{eV}$.
 It will be shown that, in general, the frequency band and magnitude of the dimming depend on $g_{a\gamma}$ and $m_a$.
 Hence, observing the distorted spectrum of the photon ring provides a novel tool for probing the properties of axions.

 This paper is organized as follows.
-In Sec.~\ref{sec:p-a_conversion}, we briefly review the photon-axion conversion in a magnetic field and clarify the parameter region in which the conversion efficiently occurs.
-In Sec.~\ref{sec:photon_sphere}, we study the conversion near the photon sphere of black holes.
-Sec.~\ref{sec:conclusion} is devoted to the conclusion.
+In Sec.~\ref{sec:p-a_conversion}, we briefly review photon-axion conversion in a magnetic field and clarify the parameter region in which conversion efficiently occurs.
+In Sec.~\ref{sec:photon_sphere}, we study conversion near the photon sphere of black holes.
+Section \ref{sec:conclusion} is devoted to the conclusion.
 Appendices provide several supplements for the main sections.